 - Visibility Option: You can use the visibility codes 1 (visible) and 2 (hidden) to control whether certain attributes appear on the front end.

-Note: For every attribute import, you need to follow the above steps given in this guide to import WooCommerce Product and Variations.
-That is select the WooCommerce type as Variations and the product type number as 8 to indicate variations.
+Note: For every attribute import, you need to follow the above steps given in this guide to import WooCommerce Variable Products.
+Select the WooCommerce type as Variable and the product type number as 4 for the parent and 8 to indicate variations.

-4. Bulk Importing Variation Prices and Stock Levels #
+3. Bulk Import WooCommerce Product Prices and Stock #

 In some cases, you may need to adjust prices or stock levels for each variation dynamically.
-This can be achieved easily by including the relevant columns in your CSV file for each variation.
+This can be achieved easily by including the relevant columns in your import file and adding values to them for each variation.

 - CSV Structure for Pricing: